yiisoft/db/docs/en/query/group-by.md

 $query->groupBy(['id', 'status']);
 ```

-If GROUP BY only involves simple column names, you can specify it using a string, just like you do when writing raw SQL statements.
+If a `GROUP BY` only involves simple column names, you can specify it using a string, just like you do when writing raw SQL statements.

 For example, the following code will generate a query that groups the results by the `id` column and the `status` column.